 In part 1 of this series, we explained how blockchain technology can be leveraged to enhance data integrity, auditability, and traceability in clinical trials.
-In this article, we dive into other unique opportunities offered by blockchain, focusing specifically on Decentralized Identifiers.
+In this article, we dive into other unique opportunities offered by blockchain, focusing specifically on digital identity management.

 This article is the second in a three-part series on blockchain in clinical trials, and was adapted from the Triall whitepaper (which you can download by following this link).
 Triall’s mission is to enable a future of smarter, safer and more-efficient clinical trials by delivering blockchain-enabled solutions for clinical trial professionals.